 Before its availability everywhere, dark mode was one of the most popular requested features by users.
 We gradually see it on almost all platforms now because it puts work and content in focus.
 It is also preferred by users for aesthetic reasons.
 Here is how Mac users can enable dark mode.

 - Click on the Apple menu on the top left of the menu bar to access System Preferences.

 - In the window, click on ‘General’ to view Appearance settings.

-- The Appearance settings has three background modes: Light, Dark and Auto.
+- The Appearance setting has three background modes: Light, Dark, and Auto.